-OKO is a fine artist that often combine different urban and street techniques.
+OKO is a fine artist WHO a ne THAT often combines different urban and street techniques.
 Although she is an accomplished draftswoman – just take a look at the virtuoso style of her surreal portraits – she indulges in installations and performances as well.

 Mysterious and self-effacing, OKO is always bound to surprise our senses.